Leaders Know the World of Work is Changing (Part 1)

 Leaders Take Courageous Action to Address Bias

 There are three steps to understanding and addressing Unconscious Bias: Two weeks ago, we started an exercise on the first step, identifying bias.
 Last week, we focused on cultivating additional connection.
 Today we will dive into the final step.
-Step … Read More
+Step Three: Choose Courage Stick with me, because the language may be a touch out of … Read more

 The Gratitude Attitude

 While it may be cliché to write a blog post about gratitude the week of Thanksgiving, it’s also a good reminder as we move into the holiday season.
 For many, November and December bring additional stress, frustration, and hardship.
-The … Read More
+The last two years have been difficult.
+It’s human to dwell on our struggles.
+In fact, … Read more

 Leaders Know Unconscious Bias Is Not Political (Unconscious Bias Series Part 1)